MuriloCalegari/NewAPTWebsite/README.md

 - We would also love to integrate the APT system with Duke's official APT submission system.

+### Presentation

+A quick presentation on our thoughts and ideas behind the textbook can be found [here](https://github.com/MuriloCalegari/NewAPTWebsite/blob/20c6cbb292e7258e13e01668e45d81daea4072fa/images/CS390%20Project.pdf)

 ### Screenshots

 ![Home Page](./images/1_home_page.png)